 Gerd Helene is survived by her former husband, Ray Aasen; their four children, Andrew Aasen, Nina Aasen, Paul (Amy Barth-Aasen) Aasen and John (Cathy) Aasen; thirteen grandchildren, Matthew, Erik, Kaitlin and Connor Aasen, Erika (Michael) Johnson, Aaron (Arianna) Eddy, Kristian Eddy, Ashleigh, Felicia, Rebecca and Annie Barth-Aasen, Kelsey Aasen, Martin Aasen and seven great grandchildren; her brother Hans (Laila) Syversen, of Follebu, Norway, sister, Mona Larsen (Knut) Strandenes, of Lillehammer, Norway, sister Karin (Gudbranson) MacCadam and brother Robert (Tess) Gudbranson.
 She is survived by numerous cousins, nieces and nephews both in Norway and in the US.
 She is predeceased by her sister Mona Gudbranson.

-To plant a tree in memory of Gerd Helene (Syversen) Aasen, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Gerd Helene (Syversen) Aasen, please visit our floral store.